aodhanlutetiae/dj_reading/docs/source/index.rst

 Visualisation
 =============

-Assorted guides on what kind of graph to use:
+Guides to what kind of graph to use:

 -  `ft-interactive.github.io/visual-vocabulary/ <http://ft-interactive.github.io/visual-vocabulary/>`__
 -  `flowingdata.com/chart-types <https://flowingdata.com/chart-types>`__